Herbs

 Traditional herbal medicine, whether Ayurvedic medicine, Indian herbs, Chinese herbs (Traditional Chinese Medicine - TCM), Western herbs, African herbs, Native North American herbal lore or other indigenous practice, is a holistic therapy and relies upon the whole plant, or defined portions of it.
 It does not presume to identify a single pharmacologically-active ingredient for isolated use.

-Herbal medicine includes such amazingly effective agents as willow bark (providing salicylate, which is an Aspirin-like and effective pain killer, at much lower doses than one might expect, when compared to Aspirin itself), Digitalis or foxglove (a remarkably effective heart drug, having action on all aspects of cardiac function), dandelion (an effective diuretic, providing copious potassium, which modern diuretics tend to drain from the body! - French name pis en lit) and periwinkle or Vinca (a predecessor of the potent cancer drug Vincristine).
+Herbal vet medicine includes such amazingly effective agents as willow bark (providing salicylate, which is an Aspirin-like and very effective pain killer, at much lower doses than one might expect, when compared to Aspirin itself), Digitalis or foxglove (a remarkably effective heart drug, having action on all aspects of cardiac function), dandelion (an effective diuretic also providing copious potassium, which modern diuretics tend to drain from the body! – French name pis en lit) and periwinkle or Vinca (a predecessor of the potent cancer drug Vincristine).

-In horses particularly, since they are classical herbivores, herbs provide a useful source of minerals and vitamins, in my opinion better than artificial sources.
+In horses and ponies particularly, since they are classical herbivores, herbs provide a useful source of minerals and vitamins, in my opinion better than artificial sources.
 In this situation, we may describe herbs for horses as food, playing an important part in the nutrition of the animal.
 The boundary between food and medicine was never so blurred as in herbal lore.
 Hippocrates is credited with saying “let food be thy medicine and medicine thy food”.
 The distinction is not clear and there is no reason for it to be clear.
 We are, after all, thinking holistically.
 It is true to say, however, that herbs fall into various categories, some much more food-like than others and some much more medicine-like than others.
 It is the context, the motivation and the dosage which govern the rôle of the herb.

-There is a logic in the notion that herbs indigenous to the patient's country should be used in preference to 'exotic' herbs, although Chinese and Ayurvedic herbs have become fashionable in the UK, at present.
+As a herb vet / herbal vet, Chris D believes that there is a logic in the notion that herbs indigenous to the patient's country should be used in preference to ‘exotic' herbs, although Chinese and Ayurvedic herbs have become fashionable in the UK, at present.
 There follow some simplified examples of Western herbs, classified according to pharmacological activity:

 • Alteratives e.g.: Burdock (Arctium)